mapeditor/tiled/docs/manual/export-yy.rst

 layer.

 The ``visible`` property can be used to override the "Visible" state of the layer if needed.

+The ``hierarchyFrozen`` property can be used to override the "Locked" state of the layer if needed.

 The ``noExport`` property can be used to suppress exporting of an entire